 1. Run in the Correct Shoes

-Running in the proper pair of running shoes is the first step that you need to take in order to keep your feet healthy and happy.
+Running in the proper pair of running shoes is the first step that you need to take to keep your feet healthy and happy.

 When I say proper shoes, I don’t mean the shoe color, model, and brand, but mainly about the fit of the shoe.

-If the shoes do not fit properly – too loose, too tight, or don’t feel right in some way – that cause your feet many different problems.
+If the shoes do not fit properly – too loose, too tight, or don’t feel right in some way – that causes your feet many different problems

 If your shoes are too short or too tight, they may cause extreme discomfort and black toenails.
-If your shoes are too loose and wide, then your feet will have a tendency to slide around inside your shoes and cause excessive friction which can lead to painful ailments such as blisters.
+If your shoes are too loose and wide, then your feet will tend to slide around inside your shoes and cause excessive friction which can lead to painful ailments such as blisters.

 Improper shoes may also lead to serious injuries such as knee injuries, ankle sprains, calluses, and other serious problems.
-According to research, in fact, wearing improper running shoes are one of the major causes of running injuries for runners of all training backgrounds and levels.
+According to research, wearing improper running shoes is one of the major causes of running injuries for runners of all training backgrounds and levels.

 Just remember that all runners are different.
 Some will require less cushioning, while others will need more support, so you will need to find the pair that is right for you.